hirlon/Fiona_BlueStampPortfolio/index.md

 In bluetooth communication, there is a master/slave configuration, indicating which device will initiate/control the connection.
 I set my HC-05 as a slave because I want it to receive connections/signals from my phone which will act as the master.
 When connecting the bluetooth module, there are 2 modes: AT mode and bluetooth (data) mode.
 AT mode is used to configure/control the bluetooth module itself and bluetooth mode is just connecting and communicating with other bluetooth devices.
 In this case, we are using data mode so it can directly exchange data with my phone.
 The HC-05 also has 6 pins: State, VCC, GND, TXD, RXD, Key.
 Out of the 6 pins I connected 4 of them: VCC (provides power to the module), GND (ground connection), TXD (transmits data), and RXD (receives data).
 The TXD pin of one device must be connected to the RXD pin of the other device and vice versa because you cannot have 2 devices receiving/transmitting simultaneously.

 ### PWM
 The servo I use is called a hobby servo which uses PWMs to control their position.
 They have 3 wires: power, ground, and control.
-The PWM signal that is sent ot the servo's control wire instructs the angle of the servo's output shaft.
+The PWM signal that is sent to the servo's control wire instructs the angle of the servo's output shaft.
 A PWM signal is a digital signal that represents analog values and it alternates between 2 voltage levels.
 One of the key things about PWMs is its duty cycle (The ratio of the "on" time to the total period of the signal).
 For example, if a PWM signal has a period of 10 milliseconds and is "on" for 3 milliseconds, its duty cycle is 30% (3 milliseconds/10 milliseconds).
 By changing the duty cycle, the average voltage delivered to my servo will vary (Higher duty cycle = higher average and lower duty cycle = low average voltage).
 So how does adjusting the duty cycle affect my servo?
 Adjusting the duty cycle affects how much voltage is delivered which in turn controls my servos speed from slow to fast.

 ### MIT App Inventor
 <img width="887" height="462" alt="Screenshot 2025-07-15 110617" src="https://github.com/user-attachments/assets/7a207af4-49aa-49b3-9171-9f933fd79668" />